Poetry on Prescription: Healing with the Arts

 Prof. Oz Hardwick is a poet and academic, with particular interests in prose poetry, ekphrasis, and collaborative composition.
 His recent work has focused upon creative writing and neurodiversity, and his current work explores temporal and textual fragmentation in relation to autism.
 His most recent poetry collection is the chapbook Retrofuturism for the Dispossessed (Hedgehog Poetry Press, 2024).
 Oz is Professor of Creative Writing at Leeds Trinity University (UK).

-Dr Cathy Hope is a Senior Research Fellow in the Health Research Institute, University of Canberra, overseeing public space activation and community engagement for the Connect Up 2617 project – a preventative health research project connecting 18-30 year olds in Belconnen and Bruce.
+Associate Prof. Cathy Hope is a Senior Research Fellow in the Health Research Institute, University of Canberra, overseeing public space activation and community engagement for the Connect Up 2617 project – a preventative health research project connecting 18-30 year olds in Belconnen and Bruce.
 Cathy’s work operates at the intersection of community development, placemaking and research.
 She has co-facilitated numerous projects with and for the Canberra community and produced multiple government and industry reports to improve people and place outcomes.
 Cathy led the 2019 national award-winning Haig Park Experiments with a cross-sector consortium, which transformed the once unsafe and unused Canberra green space into a loved community hub.

 Dr Ella Kurz is a former midwife and current poet.
 She received the University of Canberra Stephen Parker medal for her PhD which explored how written memories can be used to understand how identities come into existence in the healthcare world - and how this understanding can lead to better healthcare experiences.
 She co-edited the poetry anthology What We Carry: Poetry on Childbearing and is the author of the early reader, My Mother is a Midwife.